alexmstancu/simple-atm/README.md

     ```
     * if the amount is invalid/accoutn does not exist/the user is not authenticated, error HTTP code & error messages will be returned

-It does not mimic real life that well, because it is some sort of a mix between an ATM (client) and an API(server).
+It does not mimic real life that well, because it is some sort of a mix between an ATM (client) and a bank API (server).
 Normally this is how I image a correct flow: the ATM is a client which the user is using to make requests to the bank API server.
 But in my app, the ATM is also the API server.